Why Dentists Run Late: 17 time sucks that can destroy your schedule

 4. Leaving the room mid‑procedure

-This is one of the biggest hidden time drains in dentistry.
+This is one of the biggest time sucks in dentistry.

-Dentists leave the room to check hygiene, answer a question, look at a lab case, or — quite commonly — to start another patient.
-In theory it feels efficient.
+Dentists leave the room to check hygiene, answer a question, look at a lab case, or, quite commonly, to start another patient.
+In theory it sounds efficient — “Look at me, I’m multi-tasking.”
 In reality, it destroys momentum.

-Every departure means de-gloving, re‑gloving, shifting gears, and rebuilding focus.
+Every departure means de-gloving, re‑gloving, and rebuilding focus.
 It’s like stopping halfway through a marathon to browse the shops.
 You can finish the race, but not on time.

 Patients notice too.
 They sit there wondering why you keep disappearing.
 They feel abandoned and unimportant.

-My simple rule was once I sat down, I imagined that I’m super‑glued to the seat until the procedure is finished.
+My simple rule was once I sat down, I’m super‑glued to the seat until the procedure is finished.
 That mindset forces you to commit, stay present, and design your workflow so everything you need is already in the room.

 5. Allowing patients to add things at the last minute

-A patient says, “While I’m here, can you just look at this tooth?” or “A tooth on the other side is sore.
-Can you fix that as well?” or “My teeth need a clean — can you do it today?”
+A patient says, “While I’m here, can you have a quick look at this tooth?” or “A tooth on the other side is sore.
+Can you fix that as well?” or “My teeth need a clean.
+Can you do it today?”
+Some dentists say yes out of kindness.

-Some dentists say ‘yes’ out of kindness or guilt.
-But a “quick look” is rarely quick.
+But it’s impossible to conjure time out of thin air.
+A “quick look” rarely turns out to be quick.
+It normally requires x-rays or other diagnostic tests.
 It disrupts the flow of the appointment, steals minutes you don’t have, and pushes the day behind schedule.

-When patients tried to add an extra problem on top of the one they booked for I would say: “I’ve only got enough time to fix one.
-You pick.”
+When my patients tried to add an extra treatment on top of the one they booked for I found honesty was the best approach.
+I would say: “I’ve only got enough time to fix one problem today.
+You pick which one.”
+My schedule stayed intact.

 6. Doing too much of the work yourself